jose-kevin/academic-kickstart/content/authors/admin/_index.md

 I am part of the EU's H2020 [InDEStruct](https://indestruct.eu) project.
 You can read a profile article about me and my work [here](https://indestruct.eu/kevin-now-i-see-structures-everywhere/).

+My latest work demonstrates the existence of [branched flows](https://physicstoday.scitation.org/doi/10.1063/PT.3.4902) in thin elastic plates.
+Read more about it [here](https://www.nature.com/articles/s42005-022-00917-z).

 I graduated from the Department of Mechanical Engineering at IIT Kanpur in 2017 with a BTech-MTech (Dual Degree).
-My masters thesis was in the area of musical acousitics.
+My master's thesis was in the area of musical acoustics.